 Which reality would you choose?

 The multi-faceted YA fantasy genre has made a strong comeback this year as stories shifted from vampires and zombies to teenagers with mystical powers.
 This resurgence may be rooted in the genre’s contemporary features or issues.
 Many authors decide to intertwine their fantastical tales with real-life issues—they’re relatable.
-It’s a modern ingredient for writing YA, and in Jane Alvey Harris’ Riven, fantasy and contemporary collide.
+It’s a modern ingredient for writing YA, and in Jane Alvey Harris’ Riven book trailer, fantasy and contemporary collide.

 Riven, book one in the My Myth Trilogy, delves into the world of the Fae and follows a seventeen-year-old Emily as she struggles between realms of reality.
 Harris also touches on hard subjects like sexual abuse and mental illness.
 The story crosses over into this reverie-like world to, like Kirkus Reviews said, “offer salvation.”
-The gripping book trailer is sure to capture the minds of those who love the innovative genre twists of fantasy and thriller, and it stars the talented Chase Coleman from The CW’s The Originals.
+Film 14’s gripping book trailer is sure to capture the minds of those who love the innovative genre twists of fantasy and thriller.
+It also stars the talented Chase Coleman from The CW’s The Originals.

 RIVEN BOOK TRAILER